LemmyNet/lemmy-docs/src/administration/troubleshooting.md

 - Set `RUST_LOG=lemmy_federate=trace` for Lemmy
 - Reload the new configuration: `docker compose up -d`
-- Search for messages containing the target instance domain: `docker compose logs -f --tail=100 lemmy-federate |  grep lemm.ee -C 10`
+- Search for messages containing the target instance domain: `docker compose logs -f --tail=100 lemmy |  grep -F lemm.ee -C 10`
 - If you use a [separate container for outgoing federation](horizontal_scaling.md), you need to apply the previous steps to that container only
 - You also may have to reset the fail count for the target instance (see below)